|About OHP||What is the Oregon Health Plan?|

 The General Rules provider guidelines include the Oregon Administrative Rule (OAR) that requires providers to verify eligibility before providing service.

-Clients should present their Oregon Health ID at each visit to make sure providers know they are on OHP and services are billed to the correct payer (DMAP or the client's CCO/health plan).
+Clients should present their Oregon Health ID at each visit to make sure providers know they are on OHP and services are billed to the correct payer (OHA, the client's CCO/health plan, or other payers).

 |Eligibility||How do providers know if a client is eligible to receive a specific service?|